 With the rise of social media, Gen Zers are living with a consistent fear of losing image capital or not being relevant as if they might miss out on something of cultural importance.

+It is in this context that Supreme drops are extremely popular, while the prices are often higher than in-store.
 This is an insight which affects how luxury marketing works and how brands construct their releases and accordingly campaigns.

-FOMO determines consumers to be extremely attentive to brand messages and literally everything the brand does rigorously, creating a very engaging audience for social media as well as other channels.
+FOMO determines consumers to be extremely attentive to brand messages and everything the brand does rigorously, creating a very engaging audience for social media as well as other channels.

 Conclusions: be quick to adopt new technologies

-This is the first time ever that new marketing techniques and tools are challenging what most luxury brands thought were timeless and that they could capitalise for ages.
+This is the first time that new marketing techniques and tools are challenging what most luxury brands thought were timeless and that they could capitalise on for ages.
 This reformation is taking place in record time.

 Adjustability is key and the implementation of desirable technologies that tell brand stories efficiently is necessary in this fast-paced marketing environment.